OBI-Ron/real-snow-mesh/README.md

 **Ron Taulbee (2025)**
 Contact: [ron.taulbee@gmail.com](mailto:ron.taulbee@gmail.com)

+📌 See the [Roadmap](ROADMAP.md) for future development plans and tracking.

 ## Description

 This modified version updates the add-on for compatibility with Blender 4.3 and 4.4.
 Changes include: